 We understand that for far too many people, dental fear and anxiety complicates the need for essential treatment.
 With sedation dentistry, patients can now safely receive anesthesia for a wide range of dental procedures.
-Because patients are sedated, often it allows Dr. Feins to complete all the necessary dental treatment in one visit.
+Because patients are sedated, often it allows Dr. Feins or Dr. Fraser to complete all the necessary dental treatment in one visit.

 IV SEDATION DENTISTRY

 IV sedation is often referred to as sleep dentistry.
 However, this is not the case.
 IV sedation induces a state of deep relaxation and a feeling of not being bothered by what’s going on.
 You will remain conscious during IV sedation.
 You will be able to understand and respond to any requests from your dentist.

 IV sedation is perfect for those with dental anxiety because of the beneficial side effects that accompany this type of sedative.
 This process produces partial or even full memory loss (amnesia of the dental experience) in the patient.
 Sedation dentistry will give you a peaceful feeling.

 Nitrous Oxide (laughing gas)

 Nitrous oxide is a sweet-smelling, non-irritating, colorless gas which you can breathe.